Asian Relations Conference: Origins

-The decision to organise the conference was formalized on 21 May, 1946 by the Executive Committee of the ICWA, The ICWA claimed to be "an unofficial and non-political body" which would "not express an opinion on any aspect of Indian or international affairs", though Nehru had stated that the conference "might develop a solidarity and strength which could lead to a real inter-Asian policy."
+The decision to organise the conference was formalized on 21 May 1946 by the Executive Committee of the ICWA, The ICWA claimed to be "an unofficial and non-political body" which would "not express an opinion on any aspect of Indian or international affairs", though Nehru had stated that the conference "might develop a solidarity and strength which could lead to a real inter-Asian policy."
 The ICWA was a private organisation, freeing the conference from the influence of the Viceroy's Executive Council, though Nehru had sought backing from the government, only to be turned down by Minister of Finance Liaquat Ali Khan who saw the conference as a chance for Nehru to amass personal glory.
 The cultural aspect of the conference was emphasized to avoid disapproval from the West.
 The format was modelled after the 1945 IPR Conference at Hot Springs, Virginia, which was attended by the ICWA.
-In a speech on 22 August, 1946, Nehru stated in a speech that the conference "will help to promote good relations with neighbouring countries.
+In a speech on 22 August 1946, Nehru stated in a speech that the conference "will help to promote good relations with neighbouring countries.
 It will help to pool ideas and experience with a view to raising living standards.
 It will strengthen cultural, social and economic ties among the peoples of Asia."
-The conference was envisioned by Nehru to be non-political, though this would prove difficult as the conference must balance the positions of various conflicting nations.
+The conference was envisioned by Nehru to be non-political, though this would prove difficult as the conference needed to balance the positions of various conflicting nations.

-Active preparations began on 31 August, 1946, when the Organising Committee was established.
+Active preparations began on 31 August 1946, when the Organising Committee was established.
 Nehru was made President of the Committee, which included Sarojini Naidu, Sarvepalli Radhakrishnan, Abul Kalam Azad, Asaf Ali, Baldev Singh, Shanti Swaroop Bhatnagar, G. D. Birla, Hannah Sen, Hansa Jivraj Mehta, Kamaladevi Chattopadhyay, Bidhan Chandra Roy, Vijaya Lakshmi Pandit, Zakir Husain and Ishtiaq Hussain Qureshi.
 Nehru joined the Interim Government of India in September, and it was thought inappropriate for him to be the President of the committee.
 Sarojini Naidu was elected the President in Nehru's place.
-Funding was largely acquired through public subscription, along with donation from businesses such as the Birlas and the Tata Group.
+Funding was largely acquired through public subscription, along with donations from businesses such as the Birlas and the Tata Group.
 Several princely states ruler, including that of Baroda, Patiala and Jaipur, were personally persuaded by Naidu to provide cars, drivers, fuel and lodgings for delegates in their Delhi houses.

 The conference raised concerns from the West of a possible Asian bloc, and Nehru had to affirm that the conference would not "be opposed in any way to America or the Soviet Union or any other power or group of powers."

-The topics of discussions were originally to be settled by the various Asian countries, but owing to time constraints 8 topics, to be discussed in "Round Tables", were eventually decided by the ICWA:
+The topics of discussions were originally to be settled by the various Asian countries, but owing to time constraints 8 topics, to be discussed in "Round Tables", were eventually selected by the ICWA: